WeCanDoBetter/delphi/docs/example.md

 ```

 Then we define the intro function.
 The function uses the `wikipedia` package to
 get the introduction of the given article.
-It returns the introduction.
+It returns the introduction as a
+string.

 ```ts
 const introFn = new AgentFunction<IntroParameters, string>(